Gastric Sleeve Surgery

 How much weight will I lose with a Gastric Sleeve?

-Most patients will lose between 25 and 35 percent of their starting weight following Gastric Sleeve Surgery.
-However, it is important to understand that a Gastric Sleeve is a weight loss tool and that individual results will vary from person to person.
+Most patients will lose between 25–35% of their starting body weight following Gastric Sleeve Surgery.
+However, it is important to understand that gastric sleeve surgery is a tool to support long-term weight loss, and individual results will vary from person to person.

 How do you qualify for Gastric Sleeve surgery?

-If you would like to discuss your suitability for surgery, please give us a call on 9565 5505 and the team will be happy to provide further advice.
+If you would like to discuss your suitability for surgery, contact the BodyFree team on (02) 9565 5505 to arrange a confidential consultation or speak with our team.

 What is Gastric Sleeve Pre-Operative Care?